bitfocus/companion-module-birddog-ptz/README.md

 # companion-module-birddog-ptz

-This module allows you to control any [BirdDog](https://birddog.tv/ptz-range/) PTZ camera running LTS firmware.
+This module allows you to control any [BirdDog](https://birddog.tv/ptz-range/) PTZ camera running the Si2 or NDI 5 firmware.

 ## Getting Started